- Home page

 Easy steps to perfectly barbecue beef and lamb

 Step 1 - Coat the meat in oil instead of adding oil to the barbecue grill or hotplate.
 If the meat has been marinated lightly pat it dry with absorbent paper (this helps the meat brown rather than stew).

 Step 2 - Ensure the barbecue is hot before you cook; the meat should sizzle as it makes contact with the plate or grill.

-Step 3 - Cook one side until the first sign of moisture appears on the upper side, turn and cook other side.
-Turn once only for rare and medium.
-For well-done turn a second time once moisture re-appears and reduce temperature until cooked.
-Use tongs rather than a barbecue fork to turn the meat.
+Step 3 - Cook one side until the first sign of moisture appears on the upper side, turn and cook the other side.
+Turn once, for rare and medium.
+For well done, turn a second time.
+Once moisture re-appears, reduce temperature until cooked.

 - For the best results when barbecuing, beef cuts should have a minimum thickness of 21mm and lamb cuts should have a minimum thickness of 15mm